Lego The Lord of the Rings (video game): Marketing and release

 Lego The Lord of the Rings complements the Lego The Lord of the Rings toy collection.
 Pre-orders of the game came with an Elrond minifigure with a code to enter on the game's homepage for a wallpaper and designer video.
 Lego Batman 2: DC Super Heroes includes a trailer for the game.
 A demo was released for Microsoft Windows, Nintendo 3DS and Xbox 360.
 Upon release, the Xbox 360 version had been potentially recalled for being shipped with demo discs rather than the full retail copy.

-The game was the last Lego video game released on the Wii, as well as the first Middle-Earth video game to be available on a Nintendo console, Sony and Microsoft console since The Lord of the Rings: The Third Age.
+The game was the last Lego video game released on the Wii, as well as the first Middle-Earth video game to be available on a Nintendo, Sony and Microsoft console since The Lord of the Rings: The Third Age.

 On 1 January 2019, all digital sales of the game were halted.
 This was confirmed a few days later by publisher Warner Bros.
 Interactive.
 The game was later re-added to Steam on 27 April 2020, and it was added to Xbox backwards compatibility on the Xbox One and Series X and S consoles on 15 November 2021.